-CEO (Chief Executive Officer) Job Description Template & Sample
+CEO (Chief Executive Officer) Job Description Template (2023)

+Free CEO job description.
 A CEO or Chief Executive Officer is the leader of a business, organization, or corporation.
-They are one of the top executives within the company deciding the overall direction, business strategy, revenue generation, and general corporate operations of the business.
+They are the top executives within the company.
+Deciding the overall direction, business strategy, revenue generation, and general corporate operations of the business.
 They oversee the strategic direction of the business and ensure the performance of general operations.

 CEO Job Description Sample

 Our company is seeking a president and CEO of our business.
-This employee will be the leader of the leadership team, overseeing the senior executive team as well as all operational policies, business administration, operations, investment plans, revenue generation plans, and more.
-Our ideal candidate has a strong proven track record of operational excellence and previous experience in the CEO role.
+This employee will be the leadership team leader.
+Overseeing the senior executive team and all operational policies, business administration, operations, investment plans, revenue generation plans, and more.
+Our ideal candidate has a strong proven track record of operational excellence and previous CEO role experience.

 CEO Duties & Responsibilities